Skip to Main Content

 Step 1: Inspecting the Most Vulnerable Parts of the Basement

 Some parts of your basement are more vulnerable to damage than others.
-Your joints, for example, and the creases at which the walls meet your floor are more likely to develop cracks over time than the rest of your basement.
+For example, the joints where the walls meet the floor are more likely to develop cracks and leaks over time than the rest of your basement.

 There are several different types of cracks that can appear throughout your basement.
 The most common include:

-• Diagonal Cracks – Hydrostatic pressure can also cause diagonal cracks to form across your foundation.
-These cracks, however, reveal that one side of your home is settling or sinking faster than the other.
+• Diagonal Cracks: Hydrostatic pressure can also cause diagonal cracks to form across your foundation.
+These cracks, however, reveal that one side of your home is suffering from foundation settlement or sinking faster than the other.

 Note that while a crack may not appear severe at first, you won’t want to let the damage grow.
 The longer a crack has to deepen, the more signs of damage you’re likely to come across in your basement.
 Some of the most common forms of basement damage can include but are not limited to: